OGStudio/site-opengamestudio/en/news/2025-02_psk-jvm-item.md

 ![result][result]

 Identical rendering of different files.
 My internal perfectionist is outraged by such a disrepancy.
-While my internal pragmatist thinks this hardly deserves such an attention.
+And my internal pragmatist thinks this hardly deserves such an attention.

 # February